 A software token is a token that you activate and install with the AuthPoint app on your mobile device.

 When you create a user in AuthPoint, a software token is automatically created for them.
 The user receives an email with instructions to download the AuthPoint mobile app and activate the token on a mobile device.
 For more information, see Activate a Software Token and Add New Software Tokens.

 A hardware token is a physical device with a built-in token.
-To assign hardware tokens to users, you must buy supported hardware tokens from a vendor and import the tokens to AuthPoint.
-For more information, see Third-Party Hardware Tokens.
+You can purchase hardware tokens from WatchGuard or a third-party vendor that sells supported hardware tokens.
+For more information, see Hardware Tokens.

 Each AuthPoint user can have up to 20 software tokens and any number of hardware tokens.
 Before a user can authenticate with AuthPoint, they must have at least one active hardware or software token.